sanderhahn/hasura-droplet/readme.md

 Deploy Hasura on a Droplet using bash script: run `./generate-env.sh` and it will generate a `setup.env`.
 Ensure that your ip address is filled in correctly because it is used as an ip filter in the Caddyfile.
-Make sure to read the source of `setup.sh` to see if it does what you want, also see links to documentation.
+Read the source of `setup.sh` to see if it does what you want.

 ```bash
 $ ./generate-env.sh